 However, the Cloud PC was made to ensure that users will always have access to the latest updates, fixes, and features.
 All of this for a flat subscription fee.
 This allows you to easily upgrade or downgrade users’ Cloud PCs according to the requirements of the work they are carrying out.

 Performing the upgrade is a very simple task.
-All an admin needs is to have a good, reliable internet connection and within seconds they can switch a user/users from a 2GB RAM machine to a 32GB RAM machine.
+All an admin needs is a good, reliable internet connection.
+And within seconds, they can switch a user/users from a 2GB RAM machine to a 32GB RAM machine.

 And as far as maintaining the configuration goes, it’s now all about a simple subscription model that can be scaled as well as distributed globally.
 Also, managing everything won’t be too difficult a task as you can do it directly from the Microsoft Cloud using Microsoft Endpoint Manager.

-By shifting resources to the cloud, you can protect your investments by ensuring that hardware specifications are Windows 11 compliant thus preventing you from running into challenges later.
+By shifting resources to the cloud, you can protect your investments.
+The cloud ensures that hardware specifications are Windows 11 compliant.
+And it prevents you from running into challenges later.

 Support for Windows 11

-In keeping up with the trend of constantly improving the products that Microsoft wants to offer its clients, Windows 11 can give users an even better experience than before.
-It gives you a more eye-catching layout with its new design and several new features designed to smoothen the Windows experience.
+In constantly improving the products that Microsoft wants to offer its clients, Windows 11 can give users an even better experience than before.
+It provides a more eye-catching layout with its new design and several new features designed to smoothen the Windows experience.
 Some of the features to look forward to include:

 - More cohesive interface features